In this guide, you will find instructions on how to remove the door panel on a Nissan vehicle.

 Can I reset Nissan's check engine light by disconnecting the battery?

-Yes you can but that does not fix the problem.
-If the problem has been fixed, your check engine light will reset on its own usually within a few days.
-If the problem has not beeen fixed the check engine light will return within a few day.
+Yes, you can, but that does not fix the problem.
+If the problem has been fixed, your check engine light will reset on its own, usually within a few days.
+If the problem has not been fixed, the check engine light will return within a few days.